bkhanal4351/Code201-reading-notes/class09.md

 **Chapter 7: “Forms”**

-Form is an Element <form> that stores all the information from a user input in html.
+Form is an Element that stores all the information from a user input in html.
 Information in a form is set in name/value pairs.

 A name is given to each form and values are the information user inputs which are then sent to servers.